m-lm/taproot/docs.md

 ## Design

-Taproot is a key-value store written in C++20 designed to be simple and easy to understand.
-The motivation for this project was to learn more about storage systems; key-value stores are one of the fundamental database types – many systems are built on top of them.
+Taproot is an in-memory key-value store written in C++20 designed to be simple and easy to understand.
+The motivation for this project was to learn more about data storage systems; key-value stores are one of the fundamental database types – many systems are built on top of them.
 I wanted mine to operate similarly to [Redis](https://redis.io/), which is why I chose an append-only log-based file storage as the persistence medium along with network communication via TCP sockets as the primary interface.
 Since this project is meant to be educational, I kept dependency usage to a minimum.

 #### Usage